isomerpages/mci-m3-old/_sgteguhbersatu/2-sgteguhbersatu-initiatives.md

 To help mosques in these challenging times, Muis has partnered MuslimSG to launch [OurMasjid.SG](https://ourmasjid.sg) - a community crowdfunding initiative to rally the community to provide funding support for mosques.
 Through this new platform, the community can make online donations to mosques via credit and debit cards, eNETs, PayNow and GIRO.
 Recurring payments can also be made through credit/debit card or GIRO to help support the mosques in the long term.

+Visit OurMasjid.SG in [English](https://ourmasjid.sg)

+Visit OurMasjid.SG in [Malay](https://ourmasjid.sg/ms/ourmasjid-home-ml/)

 ##### **ARS Booklet for Asatizah**
 This booklet provides information on support for asatizah who have been affected by COVID-19 crisis.

 ##### **Pergas Gracious Package**
-With the temporary closure of mosques and suspension of large-group events and classes due to Covid-19, over 200 *asatizah* will be economically impacted.
+With the temporary closure of mosques and suspension of large-group events and classes due to COVID-19, over 200 *asatizah* will be economically impacted.
 These *asatizah* are those who are either independent, self-employed or without any full-time employment in Singapore.
 Their main source of income is from conducting religious activities and classes.

 To ensure that the welfare of local *asatizah* is well taken care of especially in times of crisis and uncertainty, Pergas has introduced the [Gracious Package](https://www.pergas.org.sg/gracious-package/) to provide affected *asatizah* with financial support during these challenging times.

 #### **For Workers & Businesses**

-##### **Cari Kerja App & JUMP Virtual Career Fair**
+##### **CariKerja App & JUMP Virtual Career Fair**
-[Download](https://bit.ly/sense_carikerja) the Find Jobs or *Cari Kerja* app and visit our JUMP Virtual Career Fair, where more than 1,000 job vacancies across various sectors are available.
+Download the Find Jobs or *CariKerja* app and visit our JUMP Virtual Career Fair, where more than 1,000 job vacancies across various sectors are available.

+Follow this [link](https://bit.ly/sense_carikerja) for a Step by Step Guide to CariKerja.

 ##### **Career Advisory Helpline**
 MENDAKI SENSE hotline to provide workers assistance on employment and training enquiries.